-I come from a Jewish family with roots in New York and Boston.
+My Jewish family hails from New York and Boston.
 As far as I know, my folks never made it below the Mason Dixon line except for an occasional work or vacation trip.
-We go for challah, as in Friday night shabbat blessings and weekend French toast.
+Our bread of choice is challah, for Friday night shabbat blessings and weekend French toast.
 Brisket and stuffed cabbage are more our style than red gravy and black-eyed peas.

 Still, I’m open-minded.
-And when my daughter Eleanor’s girlfriend Collyn mentioned that she had a recipe book from her grandmother, I was intrigued.
+So when my daughter Eleanor’s girlfriend Collyn mentioned that she had a recipe book from her grandmother, I jumped at the chance to learn more.
 As we talked about the book, Collyn seemed particularly attached to her grandmother’s recipe for old fashioned biscuits.
 She sent it to me, along a couple of photos of her and her Grandma Howington.
 Her permission to use them came with a hug.
 My kind of gal.

 Isn’t young Collyn adorable :-)?
 She has grown up to be quite a fine young woman too.
 Her lilting Southern accent and phrases like “bless her heart” and “oh my gosh” always make me smile.
 And when she counsels Eleanor to dress up for a family outing, offers to help Eleanor organize her kitchen, and tells me that she has three jobs (simultaneously), I’m filled with gratitude – and awe.